gtrxAC/gtrxBot/README.md

 2. Install the dependencies. `npm i discord.js snoowrap canvas`
 * `snoowrap` is used for the `reddit` command.
 * `canvas` is used for some image commands.
-3. Create a token.txt file and paste your bot token there.
-[Get a token here](https://discord.com/developers)
+3. Create a token.json file and paste your bot token there, surrounded by quotes.
+[Create a bot account here](https://discord.com/developers)
 4. Change the owner ID in config.json to your user ID.
 [How to get your ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)
 5. If you want to use the `reddit` command, create a reddit-auth.json file and paste your credientials: [Get credientials here](https://www.reddit.com/prefs/apps)
 ```json